bertolomaus/ba/openIssues.md

 # Open Issues Report

+## where i stopped
+- how do i make a page reload when clicking a nuxtlink oder editing the profile's wizard query

 ## dashboard
 - [ ] replace bavaria ipsum with wizardly wording
 - [ ] quick buttons for most important features: questions & asking, projects & add new, profile